chrislengerich/zero/README.md

 # zero
 Zero-label highway driving

+Using the laws of physics to train an object detector without labels.

 Status: Deprecated in favor of unsupervised learning from video frame prediction (v1 project).
 Other teams trying supervision from physics found it challenging as well.
 But learned a lot.

 Target abstract: We demonstrate that it is possible to train an object detector for autonomous driving applications using zero labels, only the laws of physics.
 The detector achieves [very high]% MAP when trained on the Kitti self-driving dataset, but is trained entirely without labels.